AJV009/XeonAJ_AJV009/readme.md

     - xeonaj.wordpress.com

 # Career Objective
-### As am just getting started with AI, I expect to join a big community experimenting with AI technologies.
+### An opportunity to utilize my skills and and take my ablities in computing further.
+As am just getting started with AI, I expect to join a big community experimenting with AI technologies.

 # Education
 **Mount Saint Mary’s (MSM), Delhi**, Pre-Primary – 3rd grade